The early development

 When Hitler came to power in 1933, the technicians from Krupp returned to their homeland with

-This was constructed of several segments so damaged pieces would be easy to replace.
+This was constructed of several segments so damaged pieces could be easy replaced.
 Another plus

 was that there was no special machinery necessary, and they could be produced in substantial numbers.